rbind/DivingIntoGeneticsAndGenomics/content/post/2020-02-18-cellranger-mk-reference-with-transgenes.md

 I was excited at this step.
 With Tdtomato extending that much, I should get a lot more counts.

 Unfortunately, after I remake the reference with the extended fasta and do a cellranger count.
-I still get very few number of cells express `tdtomato`
+I still get very few number of cells express `tdtomato`.

 ```r
 ## after reading in the sparse matrix